ashleytsmith/Automating_materials_modelling/README.md

 ## Connectivity search with ray tracing visualisation

-*	First the neighbour searching algorithm was applied to the zeolite crystal SSZ-13 which CHA framework type.
+*	First the neighbour searching algorithm was applied to the zeolite crystal SSZ-13 which has CHA framework type.
-*	Bin sizes of above 4 angstroms and atom counts per bin of between 1 and 8 tended to perform best for this system.
+*	Bin sizes of around 4 angstroms and atom counts per bin of between 1 and 8 tended to perform best for this system.
-*	The result is a bond dictionary which, in this application, can be thought of as tree structure, where atoms are the vertices and bonds are the edges.
+*	The result is a bond dictionary which, in this application, can be thought of as tree structure where the atoms the vertices and the bonds are the edges.
 The oxygen bridges in the bond dictionary were skipped and used as the input for a breadth-first-search (BFS) searching algorithm.
 *	The BFS identifies the shells an atom belongs to relative to the starting atom and is visualized below for a 2 by 2 by 2 supercell.
 *	The movie was made using POV-Ray with the choice of camera perspectives and use of light making it much easier to view the pores and cavities of the structure.